bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 35°
-- Breezy and Mostly Cloudy
+- Breezy and Overcast
-- 74% humidity
+- 76% humidity
-- 17 mph wind
+- 16 mph wind
-- 76% cloud cover
+- 95% cloud cover
-- 24 AQI 🟩
+- 25 AQI 🟩
-- 0.04 inches of rain in the past 24 hours
+- 0.03 inches of rain in the past 24 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>